-The Tritton Copper Operations (Tritton) achieved a year-on-year reduction in injuries FY2019, continuing the long-term trend of improving performance and a new record low Total Reportable Injury Frequency Rate (TRIFR) of 19.
+The Tritton Copper Operations (Tritton) achieved a year-on-year reduction in injuries, continuing the longterm trend of improving performance.
+A new record low Total Reportable Injury Frequency Rate (TRIFR) of 19 was achieved for the 12-month period to June 30, 2019.
+However, there were five lost time injuries during the year.
+This was a disappointing increase on the previous year, when two lost time injuries were sustained.

 The Company’s Safety Management System uses the modern mining industry framework which focuses on the control of Catastrophic Potential Events (CPEs) – that is those events that have the potential to cause life changing injuries.
 Experience shows that most serious events are associated with failure to effectively implement known controls, rather than not knowing what the risks and controls should be.
 Building on last year’s completion of the control plans we will consolidate, clarify and coordinate the critical controls in FY2020.
 This will make the system easier to understand and execute for the workforce, hence more effective in preventing CPEs.